When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • recent myocardial infarction

-• diagnosed aneurysm of the thoracic or abdominal aorta
+• diagnosed thoracic or abdominal aortic aneurysm

-• frequent attacks of angina pain
+• frequent attacks anginal pain

 • arterial hypertension 3-4 degrees